Platform-OS/platformos-check/docs/checks/space_inside_braces.md

-# Ensure consistent spacing inside Liquid tags and variables (`SpaceInsideBraces`)
+# Ensure Consistent Spacing Inside Liquid Tags and Variables (`SpaceInsideBraces`)

-Warns against inconsistent spacing inside liquid tags and variables.
+This check warns against inconsistent spacing inside Liquid tags and variables.

 ## Check Details

-This check is aimed at eliminating ugly Liquid:
+This check aims to eliminate inconsistent and messy Liquid code:

 :-1: Examples of **incorrect** code for this check: